Short answer: No. True crochet cannot currently be made by machine.

 I’m sure the reason why you decided to look up crochet machines is that you wanted to finish quicker or produce more items in a shorter amount of time.
 There is no way around it.
 You are going to have to learn how to crochet faster.

-I know you it will never be a quick as a machine but there are ways to increase your crochet speed.
+I know you will never be as quick as a machine, but there are ways to increase your crochet speed.

 1. Sturdy crochet hook